Answers to your Questions

 If I hire you for my birth, what role will my partner play?

-Doula’s and partners play two different but also interconnected roles during labour and birth.
+Doula’s and partners play two different but also interconnected roles during labor and birth.
 The partner has a love for the mother and baby that no one can replace.
 Doulas are trained in coping techniques and comfort measures.
 Partners have a deep connection with the mother and understand her needs; where as, Doula’s have experience with the birthing process and supporting families through childbirth.
-Partners are knowledgeable about how the mother deals with stress, while Doulas know the birth lingo and can help families understand the choice made in labour and postpartum.
+Partners are knowledgeable about how the mother deals with stress, while Doulas know the birth lingo and can help families understand the choice made in labor and postpartum.
 Lastly, the partner can take a break, eat or sleep, while the doula supports the mother.
 The doula can communicate with family, or take pictures so the partner can be 100% present.
 As a Doula, I am not there to replace the role of your partner, but rather to enhance it by working together towards the same goal, which is to make the birthing person feel as comfortable, happy and confident as possible.

 How will you work together with my midwife?
 What does your relationship look like?